What are AI Agents? How AI Enhances Human Work to Boost Productivity

 • Example: a group of AI agents manages the entire customer lifecycle.
 The top-level agent oversees the full journey, while specialised agents handle acquisition, onboarding, retention, and re-engagement.

-Advantages of AI Agents
+Advantages of AI agents

 Integrating AI agents into business operations offers a range of advantages – from improved productivity to more informed decision-making.